oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * `audience` REQUIRED.
 The value MUST be set to the Trust Domain name
 * `scope` REQUIRED.
 A space-delimited list of case-sensitive strings where the value(s) MUST represent the specific purpose or intent of the transaction.
 * `requested_token_type` REQUIRED.
 The value MUST be `urn:ietf:params:oauth:token-type:txn-token`
 * `subject_token` REQUIRED.
 The value MUST represent the subject of the transaction.
 This could be an inbound token received by an API Gateway, or a self-signed JWT constructed by a workload initiating a transaction, the type of which is identified by `subject_token_type`.
+The Txn-Token Service SHALL use this value in determining the `sub` value in the Txn-Token in the response to this request.
 * `subject_token_type` REQUIRED.
 The value MUST indicate the type of the token or value present in the `subject_token` parameter

 The following additional parameters MAY be present in a Txn-Token Request: